Sayed-Modasir/Wifi_Cracker/README.md

 #### Attention! :

-> This version can be run on Windows becuase the extention file is EXE
+> This version can be run on Windows because the export extension file is EXE.

 ### Installation